 Criminals take.
 Our hard-earned belongings, our peace of mind, our lives.
 But they also leave a damning trace of themselves behind: their most personal signature, the unique DNA every human being sheds in skin cells, hair follicles and body fluids.

 The crime may also leave its mark on the criminals themselves, or on their own environment away from the crime scene.
-The five men who have been convicted of the brutal murder of the Potgieter family on their Lindley farm last year were linked to the crime with DNA evidence.

 Blood from two of the victims was identified on a pistol and clothing found at one of the suspects' homes, thus putting them at scene of the crime.

 In another case of successful conviction achieved through DNA forensics, the killer's spittle was found on a cigarette stub left at the scene of a murder at a Cullinan dairy farm three years previously.